 Alta Floresta (Amazon): Floresta Amazônica Hotel

 A comfortable hotel with basic as well as luxurious rooms, and forest trails to, among other things, a Harpy Eagle nest.
-It is a good place from where to organize your trip to the Cristalino Jungle Lodge [read more here].
+It is a good place from where to organize your trip to the Cristalino Jungle Lodge [read more here, or book here].

 Alta Floresta (Amazon): Cristalino Jungle Lodge